Vol. 04 · Issue 14 · APR 2026

 Custom Mode: The Circuit Change That Matters

 Custom mode is where the BD-2W earns its price.
-Boss changed the clipping topology and component values to produce a different harmonic character — specifically, Custom mode uses a softer, more asymmetrical clipping approach that changes how the pedal responds to pick dynamics.
+Boss changed the internal components to produce a different harmonic character.
+The clipping is uneven, which is why it sounds more natural, and the whole circuit responds differently to pick dynamics.

 The result: at the same Gain setting, Custom mode feels less compressed than S mode or the stock BD-2.
 Notes have more headroom at the attack before the clipping engages, and the clipping itself rounds off more gradually rather than hitting a hard ceiling.
 This produces a response that's closer to what a naturally driven tube amp does — the signal stays clean through the first part of the pick attack, then saturates as the signal peaks, then recovers cleanly.